Now in main content

 THE PUBLIC ISN’T FOOLED

-A new poll from the Washington Post backs it up:
+A poll from the Washington Post backs it up:

 • Only 16% of Americans support Trump’s handling of the Epstein files